-To see the grapes is February to March before the harvest.
-Outside of harvest time is still worth a visit as the view is lovely and you can still enjoy lunch and wine tasting at the restaurant.
-The vines still have leaves and the mountains in the distance are beautiful.
-With or without grapes, you can still have an enjoyable time.
-In 2018 the Harvest Festival is in March.
+Best time to see the grapes is from February to March before the harvest.
+Outside of the harvest, it is still worth visiting the vineyard as the view is lovely and you can enjoy lunch and wine tasting at the restaurant.
+The vines have leaves and the mountains in the distance are beautiful.
+With or without grapes, you can have an enjoyable time.

 Before you go: